CariZa/tekton-examples/README.md

     $ kubectl get pods --namespace tekton-pipelines

-You should see some pods in the tekton-pipelines namespaces:
+You should see some pods in the "tekton-pipelines" namespace:

     tekton-pipelines-controller-...
     tekton-pipelines-webhook-...